-Chapman's: Chapman Piloting & Seamanship, by Chapman and Jonathon Eaton; published by Hearst.
+Chapman's: Chapman Piloting & Seamanship,

 Chain locker: See anchor locker.

 Chock: A deck fitting, usually of metal, with inward curving arms through which mooring or anchor lines are passed so as to lead them in the proper direction both onboard and off the boat.